 most trainees can't even lift off the floor.

 Hey, I sound like I just issued a challenge

 of my own!

 If I did, it's a good one.
 Just ask Sig Klein!

 As always, thanks for reading and have a

 great day.
 If you train today, make it a good

 everything you need to master old-school

 P.S.
-2. My other books and courses -- and
+2. My other books and courses are right

 -- Brooks Kubik